Edward Abbey: Work for National Park Service

-On October 16, 1965, Abbey married Judy Pepper, who accompanied him as a seasonal park ranger in the Florida Everglades and then as a fire lookout in Lassen Volcanic National Park.
-Judy was separated from Abbey for extended periods of time while she attended the University of Arizona to earn her master's degree.
-During this time, Abbey had relations with other women—something that Judy gradually became aware of, causing their marriage to suffer.
-On August 8, 1968, Judy gave birth to a daughter, Susannah "Susie" Mildred Abbey.
+On October 16, 1965 Abbey married Judy Pepper, who accompanied Abbey as a seasonal park ranger in the Florida Everglades, and then as a fire lookout in Lassen Volcanic National Park.
+Judy was separated from Abbey for extended periods of time while she attended the University of Arizona to get her master's degree.
+During this time, Abbey slept with other women—something that Judy gradually became aware of, causing their marriage to suffer.
+On August 8, 1968 Pepper gave birth to a daughter, Susannah "Susie" Mildred Abbey.
 Ed purchased the family a home in Sabino Canyon, outside of Tucson.
 Judy died of leukemia on July 11, 1970, an event that crushed Abbey, causing him to go into "bouts of depression and loneliness" for years.
 It was to Judy that he dedicated his book Black Sun.
 However, the book was not an autobiographical novel about his relationship with Judy.
-Rather, it was a story about a woman with whom Abbey had an affair in 1963.
-Abbey finished the first draft of Black Sun in 1968, two years before Judy died, and it was "a bone of contention in their marriage."
+Rather it was a story about a woman with whom Abbey had an affair in 1963.
+Abbey finished the first draft of Black Sun in 1968, two years before Judy died, and it was "a bone of contention in their marriage".

 Desert Solitaire, Abbey's fourth book and first non-fiction work, was published in 1968.
-In it, he describes his stay in the canyonlands of southeastern Utah from 1956 to 1957.

-In 1973, Abbey married his fourth wife, Renee Downing.
-However, with Abbey frequently away, they divorced four years later.
+In it, he describes his stay in the canyon country of southeastern Utah from 1956 to 1957.
+Desert Solitaire is regarded as one of the finest nature narratives in American literature, and has been compared to Thoreau's Walden.
+In it, Abbey vividly describes the physical landscapes of southern Utah and delights in his isolation as a backcountry park ranger, recounting adventures in the nearby canyon country and mountains.
+He also attacks what he terms the "industrial tourism" and resulting development in the national parks ("national parking lots"), rails against the Glen Canyon Dam, and comments on various other subjects.
+In 1973, Abbey married his fourth wife Renee Downing.
+However, Abbey was always gone so they divorced after four years of marriage.